kaczor6418/web-assembly-rust-typescript-template/Readme.md

-# How to coonect WebAssembly-Rust with TypeScript (WebComponents)
+# How to connect WebAssembly-Rust with TypeScript (WebComponents)

 ## What you will need: